OWASP/CheatSheetSeries/cheatsheets/Docker_Security_Cheat_Sheet.md

 ## RULE \#10 - Set the logging level to at least INFO

-By default, the Docker daemon is configured to have a base logging level of 'info', if this is not the case: set the Docker daemon log level to 'info'.
+By default, the Docker daemon is configured to have a base logging level of 'info', and if this is not the case: set the Docker daemon log level to 'info'.
 Rationale: Setting up an appropriate log level, configures the Docker daemon to log events that you would want to review later.
-A ase log level of 'info' and above would capture all logs except debug logs.
+A base log level of 'info' and above would capture all logs except debug logs.
 Until and unless required, you should not run docker daemon at 'debug' log level.

 To configure the log level in docker-compose: